microsoft/fast/packages/web-components/fast-element/docs/guide/working-with-shadow-dom.md

 Here are a couple of quick notes on slots:

 * You can have any number of content nodes project into the same slot.
-* You can only place `slot` attributes on direct content of the containing element.
+* You can only place `slot` attributes on the direct content of the containing element.
   ```html
   <name-tag>
     <div> <!--Projected to default slot-->